tencent cloud

 */

-private static final String EXCHANGE_NAME = "exchange_name";
+public static final String QUEUE_NAME = "hello-world-queue";

 public static void main(String[] args) throws Exception {

-// Connection factory
+// Connection factory.

 ConnectionFactory factory = new ConnectionFactory();

-// Set the password (use the user key)
+// Set the username.

-channel.basicPublish(EXCHANGE_NAME, "", null, message.getBytes());
+channel.basicPublish("", QUEUE_NAME, null, message.getBytes());

-System.out.println(" [producer] Sent '" + message + "'");
+System.out.println(" [Producer(hello world)] Sent '" + message + "'");

 } catch (Exception e) {